 At present portable classrooms represent a large portion of school buildings.
 Based on EPB estimates, portable classrooms have a useful life of up to 50 years.
 With potential Australian education systems looking to replace existing portable classrooms, this may represent an opportunity to provide a long-term energy efficient option (compared to currently available options).

 Building on the success of Hivve’s first two solar portables installed at Dapto High and Sydney’s St Christopher’s Primary, a third renewable energy powered classroom has opened at Bracken Ridge High School in suburban BrisbaneWatch video

 The HIVVE Sustainable Modular Classrooms project incorporates solar PV generation, real time energy metering, C02 metering, data capture and communications to the overall function.

 Each HIVVE classroom has the potential to generate enough electricity to power itself and two other classrooms in the school.
 Therefore, as a comparison,

-- the energy consumption for 3 regular non HIVVE classrooms is 11,400 KWh per year (baseline comparison).
+- Energy consumption for 3 regular non HIVVE classrooms is 11,400 KWh per year (baseline comparison).

-- the energy consumption for 3 classrooms when 1 of the classroom is a HIVVE classroom is 0.
+- Energy consumption for 3 classrooms when 1 of the classroom is a HIVVE classroom is 0.